Breadcrumb

 The right to the care allowance is acquired by the insured person immediately after being covered by sickness insurance.

-The person insured is awarded the allowance only in absence of other persons in the common household who could take care of the child or of other family member.
+The insured person is awarded the allowance only in the absence of other persons in the common household who could take care of the child or of other family member.
 The exception is care for a sick child under 2 years of age.
 If this is the case, the care allowance is due even if other members of the family can look after the child.

-• a person completely incapable of work,
+• persons completely incapable of work,

-• a person running a business.
+• a person running a business,

 • a person running a farm,